japgolly/clear-config/README.md

 From the above report we can immediately observe the following:

 * Which sources override other sources; the report columns (left-to-right) respect this
-* We'll be running at port 4000 and the reason for that is there's an override set by the environment
+* We'll be running at port 4000 instead of the default because there's an override set by the environment
 * There's a typo in our `database.properties`; `POSTGRES_SCHMA` should be `POSTGRES_SCHEMA`
 * The password value has been hashed for the report.
-This still allows you to compare the hash between envs or time to determine change without compromising the value.
+This still allows you to compare the hash between envs or time to determine change without compromising the value

 # Usage